daeuniverse/dae-wing/README.md

 Users can switch between multiple configs.
 Nodes, subscriptions and groups are selectively shared by all configs.

+**Run**

+Selected config is the running config or config to run.
+If dae is not running, you can select a config and invoke run.
+If dae is already running with a config, selecting a new config will cause automatic switching and reloading, and removing the running config will cause to stop running.

 ### Subscription

 Subscription consists of its link and the collection of nodes resolved by the link.